 - All pupils are expected to be on the school site by 8.50am each day.
-Pupils are required to arrive in the correct uniform and to be properly equipped for their timetabled day.
-Please see the uniform and equipment policy for further clarification. - Pupils are required to wear the correct uniform at all times throughout the day - Pupils must not change out of their school uniform at any time during the school day without the permission of a member of staff - Pupils are allowed to bring their mobile phones to school, but are required to hand it in to the Small Hall or Reception on their arrival at school. - On hearing the bell, pupils are to arrive at their form room for morning registration as quickly as possible. - All pupils are required to walk calmly in between lessons.
-Pupils are required to arrive as quickly as possible to lessons following the sounding of the bell. - At break and lunchtime, pupils who wish to buy food from the canteen must line up in an orderly fashion and follow the instructions of lunchtime supervisors. - Pupils must treat the school buildings and school property with respect - Pupils must accept sanctions when given by any member of staff - Pupils must refrain from behaving in a way that brings the school into disrepute, including when outside school or online
+Pupils are required to arrive in the correct uniform and to be properly equipped for their timetabled day Please see the uniform and equipment policy for further clarification - Pupils are required to wear the correct uniform at all times throughout the day - Pupils must not change out of their school uniform at any time during the school day without the permission of a member of staff - Pupils are allowed to bring their mobile phones to school, but are required to hand it in to the Small Hall or Reception on their arrival at school.
+Phones found in the possession of pupils during the school day will be confiscated by a member of school staff and given to the main reception for safe keeping.
+The child's parents will be informed and will be asked to collect the phone at their earliest convenience. - On hearing the bell, pupils are to arrive at their form room for morning registration as quickly as possible - All pupils are required to walk calmly in between lessons on the left hand side of the corridor.
+Pupils are required to arrive as quickly as possible to lessons following the sounding of the bell - At break and lunchtime, pupils who wish to buy food from the canteen must line up in an orderly fashion and follow the instructions of lunchtime supervisors - Pupils must treat the school buildings and school property with respect - Pupils must accept sanctions when given by any member of staff - Pupils must refrain from behaving in a way that brings the school into disrepute, including when outside school or online